Irreversibility and randomness: Irreversibility of the Boltzmann equation

 Furthermore, the distinction between micro- and macrostates, which Uffink (2007), p.\ 977, even calls `the decisive new element that allowed Boltzmann a complete reinterpretation of the notion and role of probability' is now explicit (whereas it was only implicit in 1872). \item Nonetheless, in 1872 Boltzmann was closer (than in 1877) to what one really wants, namely to describe the evolution of an individual gas from some initial state, as opposed to describing generic or typical behaviour of an ensemble (helpful as that may be, too).
 Boltzmann's goal of introducing $f_N$ in 1872 was to study its time evolution (with an eye on entropy and irreversibility), which aspect, curiously, was lacking for $p_N$ in 1877.
 This time evolution was supposed to be governed by what we now call the \emph{Boltzmann equation}

 whose right-hand side is a quadratic expression in $f$ incorporating two-body-collisions.
-As Boltzmann showed through his $H$-theorem, eq.\ \er{Beq} implies that $f$ evolves irreversibly. \end{enumerate} As we see it, the technique of algorithmic randomness gives the best of both worlds, combining Boltzmann's probabilistic philosophy of 1877 with the individual spirit of 1872.
-See below.

-Boltzmann derives \er{Beq} by considering how the one-particle distribution function \er{deff} changes under the effect of microscopic dynamics $\mathbf{z}_n \mapsto \mathbf{z}_n(t)$, which he took to be hard sphere collisions.
+As Boltzmann showed through his $H$-theorem, eq.\ \er{Beq} implies that $f$ evolves irreversibly. \end{enumerate} Boltzmann derives \er{Beq} by considering how the one-particle distribution function \er{deff} changes under the effect of microscopic dynamics $\mathbf{z}_n \mapsto \mathbf{z}_n(t)$, which he took to be hard-sphere collisions.
 Thus (without such formulae) he considered the time-dependent one-particle distribution function

-and tried to show that it has autonomous time evolution $f_N \mapsto f_N(t)$ (i.e., not depending on the underlying microstate).
-However, Boltzmann's reasoning, while groundbreaking, was neither conceptually nor mathematically rigorous.\footnote{The need for mathematical rigour in deriving macroscopic laws from microscopic dynamics was formulated by Hilbert, who in the elaboration of his Sixth Problem stated that `Boltzmann's work on the principles of mechanics suggests the problem of developing mathematically the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua.'
+and showed that it has autonomous time evolution $f_N \mapsto f_N(t)$, i.e., not depending on the underlying microstate $\mathbf{z}_1, \ldots, \mathbf{z}_N$ but only on $\mathbf{z}$.
+But he missed the point that \er{Beq} can only hold exactly in what we now called the Boltzmann--Grad limit (see below); was also unclear about his assumptions, including even the precise nature of the one-particle distribution function (footnote \ref{f72}); and obviously lacked mathematical rigour.\footnote{The need for mathematical rigour in deriving macroscopic laws from microscopic ones was formulated by Hilbert, who in the elaboration of his Sixth Problem stated that `Boltzmann's work on the principles of mechanics suggests the problem of developing mathematically the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua.'
 (Hilbert, 1900/2000, p.\ 419).
-In the physics literature Ehrenfest and Ehrenfest (1911) is an early reference to this end.} In particular, his definition of the one-particle distribution function was only qualitative (cf.\ footnote \ref{f72}) and he apparently failed to grasp that \er{Beq} can only hold exactly in what is nowadays called the Boltzmann--Grad limit (see below).
+See also Ehrenfest and Ehrenfest (1911).} That said, taken in conjunction his papers from 1872 and 1877 were groundbreaking: most subsequent progress was based on a combination of Boltzmann's individual (i.e., single-system) spirit of 1872 with his probabilistic philosophy of 1877.
+It is this combination that we also try to capture by adding algorithmic randomness to modern reasoning.